Duncan Campbell (British Army officer, died 1837)

-General Duncan Campbell of Lochnell (29 June 1763 – 9 April 1837) was a Scottish soldier and Whig politician from Argyll.
-An officer in the Duke of Argyll's regiment of the British Army, he sat in the House of Commons for nine years in the interest of George Campbell, 6th Duke of Argyll.
+General Duncan Campbell of Lochnell (29 June 1763 – 9 April 1837) was a British Army officer and Whig politician.
+An officer in the 91st Regiment of Foot, he sat in the House of Commons for nine years in the interest of George Campbell, 6th Duke of Argyll.

 Life

 Campbell was the youngest son of Colonel Dougald Campbell of Ballimore (1720-1764).
 His mother Christian Lamont Drummond (1734-1810) was the daughter of George Drummond, several times Lord Provost of Edinburgh.
 Her brother (Duncan Campbell's uncle) was Alexander Drummond, consul at Aleppo, and the widow of David Campbell of Dunloskin.

 He was educated at Glasgow University.

 Campbell was a captain in the 1st Foot (Royal Scots) in 1780, colonel commandant of the 98th Foot in 1794, and full colonel in 1796.
 He was subsequently promoted major-general in 1802, lieutenant general in 1808, and full general in 1819.

 He served as Regimental Colonel of the 91st (Argyllshire Highlanders) Regiment of Foot from 1796 to his death in 1837.

 He retired to Edinburgh living at 135 George Street in the New Town.

 He died in Edinburgh on 9 April 1837.
 He is buried with his parents in Greyfriars Kirkyard.
 The grave is marked by a large monument and stands in the centre of the section south of the church.